jayelinjiaqi/42_libft/README.md

 </code> </pre>

 ---
+## 📁 void *calloc(size_t nmemb, size_t size);

-## 📁 calloc (allocates memory for an array of  nmemb  elements of  size bytes each and returns a pointer to the allocated memory.
+Allocates memory for an array of  nmemb  elements of  size bytes each and returns a pointer to the allocated memory.
 The memory is set to zero.
 If nmemb or size is 0,  then  calloc()  returns either  NULL,  or a unique pointer value that can later be successfully passed to free().
 If the multiplication of nmemb and size would result in  integer  overflow, then calloc() returns an error.

 <pre> <code>
 void	*ft_calloc(size_t nmemb, size_t size)